jspd-group/pegit/ReadMe.md

 project's source code.
 He can also undo specific edits without losing all the work that was done in the meanwhile.
 For any part of a file, he can determine when and why it was ever edited.

-## 1st Stage
-All the information mentioned above will constitute the first stage of our project.

-## 2nd Stage
-In the second stage of this project we will introduce networking concepts into our project.
-Multiple users can work on same project.
-And it will enable multiple people to simultaneously work on a single project.
-Each person edits his or her own copy of the files and chooses when to share those changes with the rest of the team.
-Thus, temporary or partial edits by one person do not interfere with another person's work.
-It will also enable one person to use multiple computers to work on a project.
-It will be able to integrate work done simultaneously by different team members.
-In most cases, edits to different files or even the same file will be combined without losing any work.
-In rare cases, when two people make conflicting edits to the same line of a file, then it will request human assistance in deciding what to do.

-## 3rd Stage
-In the third stage, we will introduce graphical user interface into our project.

-_In this semester, we will work on first stage._